neryaelul/AWS-Lambda-Python-to-DynamoDB/README.md

-# LambdaCloudZoneTest
-# CloudZone TEST - Nerya Elul
+# LambdaCloudZoneTest - Nerya Elul

-Foobar is a Python library for dealing with word pluralization.
+Hello Dear Freinds!

+My name is Nerya Elul,

+And this is my test for the CloudZone company,
+A connection between **AWS** tools: **Lambda, API Gateway, Dynamodb**

+I also Put the class file, and put the full code of Lambda function

 ## Installation